 It is vital to a proper St. George estate plan to make appropriate arrangements for your remains.
 Failure to properly plan these issues can lead to family strife and, at times, litigation.

 Both Utah and Nevada law give preference to the properly expressed wishes of a decedent.
 In Utah, burial instructions may be made in a will or separate legal directive (often executed when making advance funeral arrangements), stating the name and address of the decedent, the decedent’s wishes, the decedent’s signature, the signature of two unrelated witnesses, and the date the document was executed.
 Similarly, in Nevada, a person may execute a will or other directive to establish burial instructions.

-Nevada law follows a similar system of priority, absent a writing, as follows: (1) The surviving spouse, (2) An adult son or daughter (former law required a joint decision), (3) either parent (former law required parents jointly), (4) Adult brother or sister, (5) a grandparent, (6) a guardian, (7) a person who held the primary domicile with the decedent as a joint tenant (i.e. unmarried partner.)
-The Nevada system went away from a majority vote of children to “an adult child.”
+Nevada estate planning law follows a similar system of priority, absent written instruction, as follows: (1) the surviving spouse, (2) an adult son or daughter (former law required a joint decision), (3) either parent (former law required parents jointly), (4) adult brother or sister, (5) a grandparent, (6) a guardian, (7) a person who held the primary domicile with the decedent as a joint tenant (i.e. unmarried partner.)
+The Nevada system went away from a majority vote of children to an adult child.
 This seems to invite panic among siblings.

 This is a situation where the legislators have done the best they can with a difficult situation.
 Many familial problems can be solved by properly designating your burial instructions in your estate plan and/or making advance arrangements with a funeral home.